nealcrook/nascom/sdcard/host_programs/README.md

 ## Common code

-* sd_sub1.asm - common subroutines used by all the other programs.
-Accesed by "including" this file.
+* sd_sub1.asm - common subroutines used by several other programs.
+Accessed by "including" this file.

 ## Development programs